How to get into Las Vegas from Harry Reid International Airport

 Tourist taking photos of the Paris resort's replica Eiffel Tower on the Las Vegas Strip

-There are two options for getting to your Strip hotel from the airport using public transport:
+There are two main options for getting to your Strip hotel from the airport using public transport:

 1. Take the Centennial Express CX, which departs from terminals 1 and 3, and disembark at the Tropicana after Koval Ln stop after around 20-25 minutes.
-From here you can transfer to the Las Vegas Monorail, which runs roughly parallel to the Strip along its eastern side and stops at several stations close to major hotels.
-A single one-way ride on the monorail costs $5.50 and multi-day passes are also available.
+From here you can transfer to the Las Vegas Monorail, which runs roughly parallel to the Strip along the eastern side and stops at several stations close to major hotels.
+A single one-way ride on the monorail costs $5.50.
+Day passes and multi-day passes are also available.

 2. Take the 109 bus route from the airport and disembark at South Strip Transit Terminal Bay 18.
-From there it’s a short walk to the South Strip Transit Terminal Bay SSTT for transfers to The Deuce, a 24/7 coach that services 28 stops along the length of the Strip.
-A one-way ticket costs $4 and it’s $6 for a two-hour pass.
+From there it’s a short walk to the South Strip Transit Terminal Bay SSTT for transfers to the Deuce on the Strip, a 24/7 coach that services 28 stops along the length of the Strip.
+A single ride costs $4 or it’s $6 for a two-hour pass.
 Again, multi-day passes are also available.

 Croupier at the roulette wheel in a Las Vegas casino